ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.java.markdown

-# How to Check if Session has Changed
+# How to Check for Session Changes

 Single entity can be checked for changes using [hasChanged](../../../client-api/session/how-to/check-if-entity-has-changed) method, but there is also a possibility to check if there are any changes on a session or even what has changed.
 Both the `hasChanges`  method and the `whatChanged` method are available in the `advanced` session operations.

 {PANEL:HasChanges}

 Property indicates if the session contains any changes.
 If there are any new, changed or deleted entities.

-{CODE:java what_changed_1@ClientApi\Session\HowTo\WhatChanged.java /}
+{CODE:java what_changed_1@ClientApi\Session\HowTo\SessionChanges.java /}

 ### Example

-{CODE:java what_changed_2@ClientApi\Session\HowTo\WhatChanged.java /}
+{CODE:java what_changed_2@ClientApi\Session\HowTo\SessionChanges.java /}

 {PANEL/}